Makerspace-Antwerpen/esp32-klankentapper/README.md

 The ESP32-Klankentapper is a sensor which serves to measure ambient noise around your house.
 You are able to observe this amount of noise around your house on an online dashboard.
 The sensor includes a microcontroller (ESP32 WROOM) and a custom designed PCB containing a powerfull MEMS microphone.
 The microcontroller is able to [calculate](#rms-and-dba-calculation) the amount of sound in dBA very precisely.
 This is the measure of sound tuned to the human hearing.

+The ESP32-Klankentapper is a class 2 dBA meter, with a measured ±0.5dBA error at 1kHz, and ±0.7dBA variation between microphones.
+The noise floor of the sensor is 24.5dBA.
+The ESP32-Klankentapper can therefore be used as a ‘general grade’ meter.
+It is ideal for use in noise at work assessments, basic environmental measurements, entertainment noise, industrial hygiene, construction noise, and vehicle noise.

 An ESP32-Klankentapper is an open source ambient sound meter, developed by [Makerspace Antwerpen](https://www.makerspacea.be/) for the [imec Hackable City of Things](https://www.imeccityofthings.be/en/projecten/hackable-city-of-things_2) initiative, in collaboration with [Gents Milieufront](https://www.gentsmilieufront.be/) and [Bewonersgroep Luchtbal Noord](https://www.facebook.com/BewonersgroepLuchtbalNoord/), and scientifically supported by [imec Waves onderzoeksgroep](https://www.waves.intec.ugent.be/).

 ## 2. What is an ESP32-Klankentapper?